 The SSP consists of a transmit/receive Shift Register (SSPSR) and a buffer register (SSPBUF).
 The SSPSR shifts the data in and out of the device, MSb first.
 The SSPBUF holds the data that was written to the SSPSR, until the received data is ready.
 Once the 8-bits of data have been received, that byte is moved to the SSPBUF register.
 Then the buffer full detect bit, BF (SSPSTAT<0>), and the interrupt flag bit, SSPIF, are set.
-This double buffering of the received data (SSPBUF) allows the next byte to start reception before reading the data that was just received.
-Any write to the SSPBUF register during transmission/reception of data will be ignored, and the write collision detect bit, WCOL (SSPCON1<7>), will be set.
+This double buffering of the received data (SSPBUF) allows the next byte to start reception before reading the data will be ignored, and the write collision detect bit, WCOL (SSPCON1<7>), will be set.
 User software must clear the WCOL bit so that it can be determined if the following write(s) to the SSPBUF register completed successfully.